5 Things Why Uganda is Better than Kenya!

 1. Primate Tourism: Unmatched Gorilla & Chimpanzee Tracking

-Chimpanzees: Uganda also offers outstanding chimpanzee tracking in Kibale National Park, which has one of the highest primate densities in Africa.
+- Chimpanzees: Uganda also offers outstanding chimpanzee tracking in Kibale National Park, home to one of Africa’s highest primate densities.

-While Kenya offers excellent classic “Big Five” safaris on open savannah, Uganda provides the distinct and deeply immersive rainforest primate experience.
+While Kenya offers excellent classic “Big Five” safaris on open savannah, Uganda provides a distinct, deeply immersive rainforest primate experience.

 2. Cost of Living and Local Prices